Learn: Diamonds > Crown and Pavilion Angles

 Crown & Pavillion Angles

-In 1992 I discovered an inverse relationship between a diamond’s crown and pavilion angles (the top and bottom facet angles).
+In 1992 Garry Holloway discovered an inverse relationship between a diamond’s crown and pavilion angles (the top and bottom facet angles).
 Our work with diamond cutters has given them new freedom to vary proportions to suit the rough diamond and achieve a beautiful gem.
 The shallow stone on the left has more light return and the steeper stone on the right shows more fire.
-I named them BIC – Brilliant Ideal Cut and FIC – Firey Ideal Cut.
+Garry named them BIC – Brilliant Ideal Cut and FIC – Firey Ideal Cut.

-The overlain profiles show how similar the light paths are, even though the angles vary considerably.
+The overlain profiles show how similar the light paths are, even though the crown and pavilion angles vary considerably.

-This is common sense; but common sense is not common.
-Many labs use a minimum-maximum crown and pavilion angle based grading system that penalizes cutters who produce such diamonds.
-Fortunately this is all now changing; the American Gem Society Lab is adopting the inverse proportion approach from the 1 st of June 2005 .
-The GIA is likely to follow soon.
+This is common sense, but common sense is not common.
+Many labs use a minimum-maximum crown and pavilion angle-based grading system that penalizes cutters who produce such diamonds.
+Fortunately, this has changed with the American Gem Society Lab is adopting the inverse proportion approach from the 1 st of June 2005 .

 If you know a diamond’s proportions, you can use Holloway Cut Advisor (HCA) to check if it has ideal

 The Holloway Cut Adviser is a rejection tool to help you narrow your search for only round diamonds potential Light Return, Fire, Scintillation and Spread based on the rounded proportion information from a grading report.
 HCA does not use symmetry, polish and minor facets info.